Gi-Wook Shin

 Lab Manager

-Heather Ahn is the program manager for the Korea Program at APARC.
+Heather Ahn is the program manager at the Korea Program at APARC.
 Before joining APARC, she worked in the computer industry, primarily in system software development.
 She also provided consulting for Korean high-tech firms in the U.S. She received a bachelor's degree in computer science from the University of Minnesota and in political science from Ewha University in Korea.
 Her graduate studies concentrated on information management systems.
+Profile >